Identify program units that took the most CPU time (hotspots). This viewpoint is available for all analysis results.

 Identify the Hottest Function

-The basic performance data is provided in the Bottom-up and Top-down Tree panes.
+The basic performance data is provided in the Bottom-up and Top-down Tree windows.
 Use this data to identify the hottest functions in your application.

 For the hardware event-based sampling results, you do not need to switch to a different viewpoint.
 CPU utilization data is available when you expand the Effective Time by Utilization column by clicking the symbol.

 Focus your tuning efforts on the program units with the largest Poor value.
 This means that during the execution of these program units your application underutilized the CPU time.
-The overall goal of optimization is to achieve Ideal (green ) or OK (orange ) CPU usage state and shorten the Poor and Over CPU usage values.
+The overall goal of optimization is to achieve Ideal (green ) or OK (orange ) CPU utilization state and shorten the Poor and Over CPU utilization values.

 Identify Algorithm Issues